At the Edge of Empire

 ‘A brilliant personal account of China’s borderlands and peoples’ Francis Fukuyama

-‘Finely crafted … opens up the complexities of Chinese politics and Chinese life in a way that general readers will find fascinating … deeply satisfying’ John Simpson, Guardian
+‘Finely crafted … opens up the complexities of Chinese politics and Chinese life in a way that general readers will find fascinating’ Guardian

 The son of Chinese immigrants in Washington, DC, Edward Wong grew up among family secrets.
-His father toiled in restaurants and rarely spoke of his native land or his years in the People’s Liberation Army under Mao.
-Yook Kearn Wong came of age during the Japanese occupation in World War II and the Communist revolution, when he fell under the spell of Mao’s promise of a powerful China.
-His astonishing journey as a soldier took him from Manchuria during the Korean War to Xinjiang on the Central Asian frontier.
+His father toiled in restaurants and rarely spoke of his childhood during the Japanese occupation of China and his years in the People’s Liberation Army under Mao.
+His journey as a soldier took him from Manchuria during the Korean War to Xinjiang on the Central Asian frontier.
 In 1962, disillusioned with the Communist Party, he planned a desperate escape to Hong Kong.

-When Edward Wong became the Beijing bureau chief for The New York Times, he investigated his father’s mysterious past while assessing for himself the dream of a resurgent China.
-He met the citizens driving the nation’s astounding economic boom and global expansion – and grappling with the vortex of nationalistic rule under Xi Jinping, the most powerful leader since Mao.
-Following in his father’s footsteps, he witnessed protests and civil rights struggles in Xinjiang, Tibet, and Hong Kong.
-And he had an insider’s view of the world’s two superpowers meeting at a perilous crossroads.
+When Edward Wong became the Beijing bureau chief for The New York Times, he investigated his father’s past while assessing for himself the dream of a resurgent China.
+He met the citizens driving the nation’s astounding economic boom and global expansion – and grappling with the vortex of nationalistic rule under Xi Jinping.
+He witnessed protests and civil rights struggles in Xinjiang, Tibet, and Hong Kong, and had an insider’s view of the world’s two superpowers meeting at a perilous crossroads.

 Publisher Review